top of page

 - What can I expect in my first session?

-In your first session, we’ll talk about what’s bringing you to therapy, what feels challenging right now, and what you’re hoping might change.
-I’ll guide the conversation with thoughtful questions and help you begin untangling what feels overwhelming.
-Many clients leave the first session feeling understood, supported, and clearer about their next steps.
+In your first session, we’ll talk about what’s bringing you to therapy, what feels challenging right now, and what you hope will change.
+I’ll guide the conversation with thoughtful questions and help you begin making sense of what feels overwhelming.
+Many clients leave feeling understood and clearer about next steps.

 - Do you offer in-person or video sessions?

 All sessions are conducted through secure, HIPAA-compliant video appointments.
-Telehealth allows you to attend therapy from the comfort and privacy of your own space while maintaining the same professional standards and confidentiality as in-person therapy.
+Telehealth allows you to attend from the privacy of your own space while maintaining the same standards of care and confidentiality as in-person therapy.

 - How long is an appointment?

-Each therapy session lasts one clinical hour (53 minutes).
+Each session lasts one clinical hour (53 minutes).

 - How do I schedule an appointment?